Kaiser Permanente Bernard J. Tyson School of Medicine: History

 Kaiser Permanente announced its plan to start a medical school in December 2015.
 Kaiser Permanente's vision for the school is to redesign physician education around the themes of patient-centered care, population health, quality improvement, team-based care, and health equity.
 Kaiser Permanente has long been involved in graduate medical education: Kaiser Permanente's first independent residency program began in 1944, and it currently trains over 600 residents each year.

-In 2017, Mark Schuster, M.D., Ph.D., was named the medical school's founding dean and CEO.
+In 2017, Mark Schuster was named the medical school's founding dean and CEO.
 With funding from NIH, CDC, and AHRQ, he has studied topics such as quality of care, health disparities, family leave, sexual and gender minority health, obesity prevention, and adolescent sexual health.
 Schuster previously served as the William Berenberg Professor of Pediatrics at Harvard Medical School and chief of general pediatrics and vice chair for health policy in the Department of Medicine at Boston Children's Hospital.

-The school received preliminary accreditation from the Liaison Committee on Medical Education (LCME) in February 2019.
+The school received preliminary accreditation from the Liaison Committee on Medical Education (LCME) in February 2019 and received full LCME accreditation in June 2024.
 The school received candidacy from WASC Senior College and University Commission (WSCUC) in July 2021.
-The school will waive all tuition and fees for the full four years of medical school for its first five classes.
+The school will waive all tuition and fees for the full four years of medical school for its first six classes.